 The leaflet below shows which options are available to you:

-There are several other local family planning clinics who can also provide Long Acting Reversible Contraception.
-The main provider of contraceptive services in Leicestershire is based in Leicester but there are also some more local alternatives, please see below.
+The main provider of contraceptive services in Leicestershire is based in Leicester but there are also you will find some more local alternatives.

 This clinic offers both appointments and “queue and wait” sessions.